-AA, or Alcoholics Anonymous is a recovery program that alcoholics around the world have used and continue to use.
+AA promises are started by Alcoholics Anonymous, a recovery program that alcoholics around the world have used and continue to use.
 It is self-supporting, multiracial, nonprofessional, apolitical, and available nearly everywhere.
 Many feel that the program is a vital part in the development of their recovery from addiction.
 It the most preferred source of help for alcohol addiction as well as alcohol-related problems in the U.S.

 The Alcoholics Anonymous program has several parts of their program that members are aware of and use.
 These include the 12 Steps, 12 Traditions and the AA promises.